Nitrate/Nitrate/docs/source/contribution.rst

 Contribution
 ============

-Nitrate team welcomes and appreciates any kind of contribution from you in order to make Nitrate better and better.
-Anyone who is interested in Nitrate is able to contribute in various areas, whatever you are a good and experienced developer, documentation writer or even a normal user.
+Any kind of contribution (not limit to what is mentioned in this document) is appreciated in order to make Nitrate better.
+Anyone who is interested in Nitrate is able to contribute in various areas, whatever you are good at coding, organizing or writing documentation, or a normal user to share ideas and suggestions.

 Testing